FINAL maps and cue sheets for Bike MS: Ride the Riverside are now available!

-These routes were created on Mapmyride.com The site provides limited editing and some turn by turn and elevation may not be accurate.
-We hope to post updated cue sheets shortly.
-On the day of the event, please pick up a cue sheet at the start line to ensure you have the most up to date information on the route.
+These routes were created on Mapmyrun.com.
+The site provides limited editing so some turn by turn and elevation may not be accurate.
+On the day of the event, please pick up a cue sheet at the start line to ensure you have the most up-to-date information on the route.

 - All three route cross Indian Head Highway/210 at least once (more for 60, 100 mile).
 We will have police support the day of the ride.
 If you ride on your own you MUST USE CAUTION – the lights turn very quickly.